luminus-framework/luminus/resources/public/md/clojurescript.md

          :closure-warnings {:non-standard-jsdoc :off}}}]}
 ```

-The above will add the `cljsbuild` plugin and hook for your project as well as the build configuration.
+The above will add the [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild) plugin and hook for your project as well as the build configuration.

 All the ClojureScript namespaces should live in the `src-cljs` directory under the root of your project.
 Note that ClojureScript files **must** end with the `.cljs` extension.
 If the file ends with `.clj` it will still compile, but it will not have access to the `js` namespace.